-Finding: We found that three (3) bilateral physical gas park transactions reported in Attachment A provide fixed price gas in the future, which reduce gas purchases subject to market fluctuations, thus reducing TeVAR.
-There are three (3) Resource Adequacy and three (3) Green House Gas (GHG) contracts reported in Attachment H which had no impact on TeVAR.
+Finding: We found that four (4) bilateral physical gas park and storage transactions reported in Attachment A provide fixed price gas in the future, which reduce gas purchases subject to market fluctuations, thus reducing TeVAR.
+The transport for the pipeline capacity transaction and reported in Attachment H had no impact on TeVAR.